Winter Immune Support For All Ages

 Breastfeeding mothers go through the miraculous process of creating a human, and then they create the most nutritionally perfect food on the planet: breast milk.
 Just typing this, I’m struck again by the wonder of it!
 But there’s also the intense exhaustion and depletion of it all to contend with.
 Exhaustion and depletion are the root causes that need to be focused on when creating an immune support protocol for breastfeeding women.

-In my clinical practice, I usually recommend that breastfeeding mothers continue to take their prenatal multivitamin, omega-3 supplement, and probiotic for at least 6 months postpartum.
+In my clinical practice, I usually recommend that breastfeeding mothers continue to take a prenatal multivitamin, omega-3 supplement, and probiotic for at least 6 months postpartum.
 Many new moms also find beef liver supplements give them a good nutrient and energy boost.

 Of course, it goes without saying that eating well, exercising, spending time outside, getting sleep, and managing stress are important for the immune system.
 But as a mom myself, I know that keeping up with this level of self-care is daunting, especially in the early days of motherhood.
 My best recommendation for fellow moms is just to do your best, be gentle with yourself, and take each day as it comes.